jlozovei/me/_posts/en/2020-04-10-my-developer-setup-for-2020.md

 ---
 My personal developer setup for 2020.
 <!--more-->
 We're already on april (damn, where the last 3 months went?), and it may be late to show my personal setup for this year.
-Here is my personal setup for developing and designing this year.
+So, here is my personal setup for developing and designing this year.

 ### Hardware
-At home, I'm using my personal 2017 MacBook Pro, 13-inch, 2,3 GHz Dual-Core Intel Core i5 and 8 GB.
+At home, I'm using my personal 2017 MacBook Pro, 13-inch, 2,3 GHz Dual-Core Intel Core i5 with 8GB of RAM.
 No extra screens, no extra mouses nor keyboards.

+At work, I'm using a Dell Latitude 3400, 13-inch, Intel Core i5 with 16GB of RAM (with Windows).
+Also, no extra screens, no extra mouses nor keyboards.

 ### Text Editor
-For a while, I'm suing [Sublime Text 3](https://www.sublimetext.com/) as my text editor.
+I've been using [Sublime Text 3](https://www.sublimetext.com/) as my text editor for a while.
 It's clean, pretty and fast.
 And it also has lots of nice extensions.
 I'm currently using:

 - Alignment
 - Babel